opportus/object-mapper/README.md

 You can achieve *in-depth recursion* naturally, by adding a *filter* to a route of the child type, the grandchild type and so on...

-## Mapping predefinition
+## Mapping autoloading

 In the code examples above, we *define the map* (adding to it routes and filters) *on the go*, via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
-There is another way to *define the map*, called *mapping PREdefinition*.
+There is another way to *define the map*, *mapping autoloading*.

-While this library is designed with *mapping predefinition* in mind, it does not *implement* it.
+While this library is designed with *mapping autoloading* in mind, it does not *implement* it.

-Indeed, this solution is designed to be simple, flexible and extensible.
-Therefore it does not ship any DIC and configuration system necessary for achieving *mapping predefinition* which is always better implemented into your specific context.
+Indeed, this solution is designed to be simple, flexible and extensible, as a core.
+Therefore it does not ship any DIC and configuration system necessary for achieving *mapping autoloading* which is better implemented into your specific context.

-So this chapter is an attempt to help you implementing *mapping predefinition* making use of your own DIC and configuration systems in order for this solution to be integrated as a subsystem into a wider system such as a framework, serializer, form handle, ORM or whatever.
+So this chapter is an attempt to help you implementing *mapping autoloading* making use of your own DIC and configuration systems in order for this solution to be integrated seamlessly as a subsystem into a wider system such as a framework, serializer, form handler, ORM or whatever.

-### Automatic instantiation and injection of filters

-For instance, [ObjectMapperBundle](https://github.com/opportus/ObjectMapperBundle) does implement such a *mapping predefinition*.
+For instance, [ObjectMapperBundle](https://github.com/opportus/ObjectMapperBundle) does implement to some extend such *mapping autoloading*.
 For example, this bundle instantiates all services tagged `object_mapper.filter` and inject them into the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) during its initial instantiation.
 Then the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) injects these tagged filters into the maps that it builds.
 This way tagged filters are *added automatically* to the [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php).
-So you do not need to write:
+So you do not need to do:

 ```php
 // Define the map *on the go*